igrorp/pre-miRNA-plot/README.md

     premirnaplot file1.txt

-Or with multiple files:
+Or with multiple files (also defining the output directory name with the -o parameter):

-    premirnaplot file1.txt file2.txt
+    premirnaplot file1.txt file2.txt -o analysis

 <h3 id="styles">Styles</h3>